jv-albuquerque/micro-games-platform/README.md

 # Micro Games Platform

 ## Overview
-Project made to test mechanics in a platform 2D using Unity 2019.2.3f1 The base asset to do this is in the [asset store](https://assetstore.unity.com/packages/templates/micro-games-platformer-151055)
+Project made to test mechanics in a platform 2D using Unity 2018.4.10f1 LTS The base asset to do this is in the [asset store](https://assetstore.unity.com/packages/templates/micro-games-platformer-151055)

 <p align="center">